 Prisoners are advised that Parole Board Queensland make decisions independently of Queensland Corrective Services and may take into account a range of factors when considering parole applications, such as steps taken towards rehabilitation and behaviour while in prison.

 We offer a range of education and vocational training, which give prisoners skills to help them gain and maintain employment when released from custody.
 Before release, these vocational skills can lead to employment within prison industries, as well as delivering recognised qualifications to those already working within industries.

 Education and training courses provided to prisoners are nationally recognised and accredited under the Australian Qualifications Training Framework.

 - tertiary studies

 All sentenced prisoners are expected to work while in custody.
-Prisoners can work in the prison kitchen and cleaning the accommodation units or work in prison commercial industries such as:
+They can work in the prison kitchen and cleaning the accommodation units, or they can work in prison commercial industries, such as: